qzdark/wwebjs.dev-guide/src/de/guide/v2/creating-your-app/README.md

 ## Resulting Code

+If you
+Test
-If you want to compare your code to the code we've constructed so far, you can review it over on the [GitHub repository]().
+want to compare your code to the code we've constructed so far, you can review it over on the [GitHub repository]().